There's a contradiction brewing among Muslim political leaders on the question of creating a global law to respect religion.

 Ah, but there's a problem with this "mutual respect of religions" idea, one which led the council overwhelmingly to vote down the resolution, 77-33.
 Critics pointed out that such a pact would recognize polytheistic religions, and that "would be unacceptable."
 One opponent, Khaleel Al Khaleel, explained his vote against on the grounds that it would create a dangerous precedent for Muslims.
 "Some consider Buddhism, Qadianism and Baha'ism as religions.
 Can we make it obligatory for Muslims to respect these faiths and avoid criticising them?"
 Another member, Talal Bakri, noted that "if we approve the resolution it will be make it obligatory to recognise some religions and will facilitate establishing places of worship for them in Muslim countries."

 Comment: The idea of an international law banning blasphemy is just awful.
-How reassuring to know that the Saudi Consultative Council agrees with me, even if for its own parochial reasons.
+How reassuring to know that the Saudi Consultative Council agrees, even if for its own parochial reasons.
 (March 19, 2008)

 Mar.
 27, 2008 update: The Saudis may have turned down a law to respect religion, but the United Nations Human Rights Council voted 21-10, with 14 abstentions, on March 27 to pass a resolution "Combating defamation of religions."
 The lengthy resolution mentions Islam and Muslims repeatedly but not other religions nor their adherents.
 (Sample clause: it notes "with deep concern the increasing trend in recent years of statements attacking religions, including Islam and Muslims, in human rights forums.")
 Its operational paragraphs include: